-Neurological Physiotherapy for Cerebral Palsy rehabilitation helps to support or improve postures in a range of positions, which will have a positive and can improve core stability strength.
-This will often assist people to be more stable and therefore have more controlled movements of their body and limbs.
+Neurological Physiotherapy for Cerebral Palsy aims to maintain or improve movement, increase strength to prevent problems associated with muscle weakness and shortening (contractures), which can be painful and affect growth and development.
+It also aims to help posture in a range of positions, such as by improving core stability.
+This can assist people in being more stable and therefore have more controlled movements of their body and limbs.